 - i) CIG must reduce the release of gas to the environment when replacing any pipe between the mainline isolating valves for a special permit segment.
 CIG must use one (1) or more of following methods that will reduce the environmental effects of methane (gas) being released.
-CIG must calculate the volume of natural gas that will be released by each method or combination of methods and select an option(s) that minimizes the release of gas to the environment and is consistent with pipeline safety.69 - 1) Isolate a smaller pipeline segment length by use of valves and/or the installation of control fittings near the pipe being replaced; - 2) Flaring the gas released from the pipeline from the nearest isolation valves or control fittings from the pipe being replaced; - 3) Pressure reduction in the pipeline segment by use of inline compression; - 4) Pressure reduction by use of mobile compression from the nearest isolation valves from the pipe being replaced; - 5) Transfer the gas to a lower pressure pipeline system or segment from the nearest isolation valves nearest to the pipe being replaced such as through a lateral delivering gas to another pipeline facility; or
+CIG must calculate the volume of natural gas that will be released by each method or combination of methods and select an option(s) that minimizes the release of gas to the environment and is consistent with pipeline safety.67 - 1) Isolate a smaller pipeline segment length by use of valves and/or the installation of control fittings near the pipe being replaced; - 2) Flaring the gas released from the pipeline from the nearest isolation valves or control fittings from the pipe being replaced; - 3) Pressure reduction in the pipeline segment by use of inline compression; - 4) Pressure reduction by use of mobile compression from the nearest isolation valves from the pipe being replaced; - 5) Transfer the gas to a lower pressure pipeline system or segment from the nearest isolation valves nearest to the pipe being replaced such as through a lateral delivering gas to another pipeline facility; or - 6) An alternative method demonstrated to minimize the release of gas to the environment similar to the other methods listed in the methods (1) through (5) above. - ii) CIG must document the determination and justification for the reduction method(s) implemented and how the method(s) used minimized the release of natural gas to the environment and was consistent with pipeline safety.
+CIG must also document and justify, any substantial difference (over 10 percent additional release) between the actual amount of natural gas released and the estimated volume calculated before the replacement. - iii) CIG must report all mainline blowdowns between the mainline isolating valves for a special permit segment due to pipe replacement as detailed in the Condition 15(i) Annual Report.

-69 Condition 13(m) would not be required for a blowdown due to an immediate repair, as detailed in Condition 8 - Anomaly Evaluation and Remediation, or where immediate action is required to ensure public safety.
+67 Condition 13(m) would not be required for a blowdown due to an immediate repair, as detailed in Condition 8 - Anomaly Evaluation and Remediation, or where immediate action is required to ensure public safety.